 When you’ve put so much work into your company's eCommerce website (let alone your products), it can be extremely frustrating not to see it receive the exposure it deserves.
-Many a marketer has found themselves stumped when it comes to improving their search engine optimization, or SEO.
+Many marketers have found themselves stumped when it comes to improving their search engine optimization, or SEO.

 Luckily, optimizing your digital presence doesn’t have to require professional coding skills or ultra-expensive site managing software.
 With some assistance from online tools and a bit of strategic elbow grease, your site will be topping Google’s rankings in no time.